Luc P. Beaudoin’s Home Page at SFU

 - Ph.D. in Cognitive Science.
 University of Birmingham, England.
 My Ph.D. research was part of the the Cognition and Affect project.
 I was jointly supervised by Prof. Aaron Sloman (Computer Science) and Glyn Humphreys (Psychology).
 Prof. Margaret Boden of Sussex University was my external Ph.D. examiner.
 My Ph.D. thesis was on Goal Processing in Autonomous Agents..
 This was a deeply theoretical thesis, involving computer simulation of our AI models of affect.
 It seems to remain the most comprehensive and detailed analysis of goals in the literature.
 It also concluded with suggestions for practical applications.
 These are the foundations of all my subsequent R&D in broad cognitive science.
 You should read it.

 - I was an Honour’s Student of Prof. Claude Lamontagne (himself a 1976 Ph.D. in AI from Edinburgh University).
 My honour’s thesis was A computational investigation of the evolution of vision.
 (See http://www.sfu.ca/~lpb/pubs.html.
 That was a deeply theoretical thesis, my first detailed attempt to apply the designer approach (AI) to very hard problems of cognitive science.

 You can read more on CogZest.

-The framework for my research is described in my new book, Cognitive Productivity: Using Knowledge to Become Profoundly Effective.
+The framework for my research is described in my first book, Cognitive Productivity: Using Knowledge to Become Profoundly Effective.
 This book serves many purposes.
 It describes problems and opportunities adults face in processing knowledge and transforming themselves with it (i.e., “learning”).
 It presents broad cognitive science that is pertinent to the problem.
 It also presents very practical solutions to the problems.
 It describes ways of use information technology to improve cognitive productivity.
 The book can be used to potentiate bibliotherapy.
 It can also help psychologists help their clients transfer therapeutic knowledge.

 Here is a list of key concepts discussed in that book, the main one of which is meta-effectiveness.